unitedsolutions/ng-validifier/README.md

 portable validation instructions unnecessarily complicates the application and undermines its viability.

-ng-validify was written to reduce the non-central code base by giving a developer a toolset to completely excise data assurance instructions from a constructed program.
+`ng-validifier` was written to reduce the non-central code base by giving a developer a toolset to completely excise data assurance instructions from a constructed program.
 The framework accomplishes this by simplifying, standardizing, and enhancing angular's validation features and by providing an